Tarte Tropezienne a Delicious Recipe for Serious Bakers

 Directions for the Pastry Cream:

 - Split the vanilla bean in half and scrape the seeds from the bean.

-- Scald (heat until bubbles form) the milk with vanilla bean.
+- In a small saucepan, scald (heat until bubbles form) the milk with vanilla bean.
 Add the 3 gelatin sheets.

 - Meanwhile, add cornstarch to sugar and eggs and whisk until blended.